Red Roof Inn: Foundation and early years

-After the sale from Accor, the franchising unit was placed into a separate business entity, Red Roof Franchising, LLC.
+After the sale from Accor, the franchising unit was placed into a separate business entity, Red Roof Franchising, LLC, in 2021.

-Corporate Property Management Spin-Off
+Corporate property management spin-off

 Since inception, Red Roof Inn has owned and managed a number of properties directly.
-With the purchase of the brand from Accor, individual inns were placed into portfolios purchased by investment groups such as Five Mile Capital Partners, LLC., while Red Roof retained management.
+With the purchase of the brand from Accor, individual inns were placed into portfolios purchased by investment groups such as Five Mile Capital Partners, LLC., while Red Roof retained management by 2021.

 Through sales of individual inns for various reasons, the managed properties were whittled down to 67 by September 2020, when they were removed from under the Red Roof Inn Inc. umbrella and managed by a newly formed entity named RRI West Management, LLC.
-Some administrative functions remained in New Albany Ohio, while others moved to El Cajon California.
+Some administrative functions remained in New Albany, Ohio, while others moved to El Cajon, California.
 RRI West became the single largest franchisee of the Red Roof brand.

-International Expansion
+International expansion

 Red Roof opened its first international location in Brazil in September 2015.
 The Curitiba, Brazil hotel was followed by the opening of a second hotel in Vitoria, Brazil, which opened in April 2016 in partnership with the Brazil-based Nobile Hotels.
 Red Roof Franchising, LLC, working along with Nobile, plans on developing 35-40 properties across Brazil over the next 25 years.

 In July 2016, Red Roof expanded to Japan by opening a hotel in the Namba area of Osaka, Japan.

 In partnership with Paragon Hotels, Red Roof planned on opening a series of new-build hotels in major tourist locations across Thailand.
 That deal has since failed to materialize.
 The hotel brand, partnered with FANS International Hospitality Group, intends to grow the brand starting with a location in Calgary, Alberta.
 This is the first of multiple hotel properties planned to be converted in Canada over the next five years.